Click here to receive a PDF version.

 Modern knowledge of the brain

 Because of the rapid progress in the knowledge of the brain, I believe that we can now reconcile the accumulated knowledge of science with the ancient faiths about God.
 Consistent with the similarity in our lives, evidently our brains have not changed much in several millennia.
 Neuroscientists from all over the world now agree that the brain is a very complex machine, controlled by the principles of chemistry, electronics, and biology.
 The brain consists of unimaginable numbers of cells, called neurons, that cause us to perceive, categorize, and remember the world.
 Not all the details of the brain's mechanisms are completely known.
-It will probably take more than several hundred years at the present pace for even a rough outline to be filled in.
+It may take more than a hundred years at the present pace for even a rough outline to be filled in.

 Yet knowledge of the brain has progressed to the point where we now understand the brain's basic principles.
 This knowledge is extraordinarily important, because it provides clues about the origin of our perceptions, thoughts, emotions and anxieties in terms of chemistry and biology.
 This knowledge provides a basis for understanding the mind as a function of the brain.
 The mind is not physical in the same sense as the brain, yet it is responsible for our humanity and entire personality.
 The mind is how our brain perceives and categorizes itself.